-As a result of the turbine development in recent years, a new turbine test bench will be established in the Göttingen department, which is capable of simulating the most important flow parameters of future high-performance turbines on the one hand and on the other hand large enough to allow detailed measurements to be carried out in the flow field or on the model turbine.
+Next-Generation-Turbine (NG-Turb)As a result of the turbine development in recent years, a new turbine test bench will be established in the Göttingen department, which is capable of simulating the most important flow parameters of future high-performance turbines on the one hand and on the other hand large enough to allow detailed measurements to be carried out in the flow field or on the model turbine.

 Test benches of the Institute of Propulsion Technology CologneThe institute's research and development activities focus on the further development of air-breathing turbo aircraft engines in terms of efficiency, weight, pollutant and noise emissions.

 Faster further development of steam turbines with new calculation methodsExtremely precise and fast: In 2016, DLR, together with the Zittau/Görlitz University of Applied Sciences and the Technical University of Dresden, developed a process that simulates the flow of water vapour in turbomachinery with high precision and 10 times faster than before.

-Institute of Propulsion Technology: number of publications – 24 percent of open access (2014 to 2018)139,445584
+Institute of Propulsion Technology: number of journal contributions from 2014 to 2018 (41 percent of open access)

-Institute of Propulsion Technology: number of PhD students (2018)54
+Institute of Propulsion Technology: number of PhD students (2018)